luigiberducci/learning_adaptive_safety/README.md

 ![exp2](docs/exp2.png)

-To reproduce the results of Experiment 2, the procedure consists of two steps:
+To reproduce the results of Experiment 2, the procedure consists of three steps:
-(1) training the adaptive agent and (2) evaluating it and compare with the control-theoretic baselines.
+(1) training the adaptive agent,
+(2) evaluating the trained agent and
+(3) evaluating the control-theoretic baselines.

 1. To train the adaptive agent, run from the project directory:
 ```